Concierge Medicine Reinvented

 Lymphocytes

-Proportion of lymphocytes among white cells; changes reflect viral infections, chronic inflammation, or immune disorders.
+Proportion of lymphocytes among white cells.
+Changes reflect viral infections, chronic inflammation, or immune disorders.

 Lymphocytes